zio/zio/docs/datatypes/stream/ztransducer.md

 // Output: 6, 7, 8, 9, 10
 ```

-The `ZTransudcer` also has `dropWhileM` which takes an effectful predicate `p: I => ZIO[R, E, Boolean]`.
+The `ZTransducer` also has `dropWhileM` which takes an effectful predicate `p: I => ZIO[R, E, Boolean]`.

 ### Folding

-**ZTransudcer.fold** — Using `ZTransudcer.fold` we can fold incoming elements until we reach the false predicate, then the transducer emits the computed value and restarts the folding process:
+**ZTransducer.fold** — Using `ZTransudcer.fold` we can fold incoming elements until we reach the false predicate, then the transducer emits the computed value and restarts the folding process:

 ```scala mdoc:silent:nest
 ZStream